learn-co-students/js-rails-as-api-review-of-rails-mvc-dc-web-012720/README.md

 - **Models:** The 'logic' of a web application.
 This is where data is manipulated and/or saved to a database.
-- **Views:** The 'frontend', user-facing part of a web application - this is the only part of the app that the user interacts with directly.
+- **Views:** The 'frontend', user-facing part of a web application - this is the only pasrt of the app that the user interacts with directly.
 Views generally consist of HTML, CSS, and Javascript.
 - **Controllers:** The go-between for models and views.
 The controller relays data from the browser to the application, and from the application to the